 I'm not lying, although I might be crazy.

 Having Baby Elle HAS ruined my life, but in the way that becoming a butterfly ruins your life as a caterpillar.
-Maybe I really liked having a lot of legs and having a long, wiggly body and munching on leaves, and now that I can fly and suck nectar from flowers, I miss it.
+Maybe I really liked having a long, wiggly body and munching on leaves, and now that I can fly and suck nectar from flowers, I miss it.
 My life, defined as "life as a caterpillar," IS ruined.
 But my life as a butterfly is just beginning.

 Yeah, I can't work/eat/shower/work out/poop/etc., and I hate that.
 I want those things back.
 But I also have a list in my phone called "Things I Never Want to Forget," and it's full of things like "the way she sticks her tongue out to poke the paci away if she doesn't want it" and "the little poofs of air in my ear as she breathes during the middle-of-the-night upright time" and "when I can feel her tummy glug against mine while she nurses."